Jeroenvdbroek/AmstradSchneider/amstrad-pc1512-gotek-project.md

 - The PC1512 doesn't use the IBM "cable twist" trick to distinguish drive A from drive B. Instead, each drive is told which letter it is via a physical **jumper** — DS0 for A:, DS1 for B:.
 - The internal floppy cable uses an old-style **card-edge connector**, not the pin-header connector a Gotek ships with by default.
 You need a card-edge-to-34-pin adapter to bridge the two.
+- The Gotek's power input is a small floppy-style connector, while the PC1512's internal power wiring uses a big 4-pin Molex plug.
+A cheap Molex-to-mini-floppy-power adapter (a couple of euros from any PC hardware shop) bridges the two — worth ordering one alongside the Gotek itself so you're not caught short like I was
 - My machine turned out to already have a second, unused data connector and a spare power connector sitting on the internal cable — meaning I didn't need any extra cabling at all, just the adapter.

 ![The Gotek board wired up with the card-edge adapter, tapped into the spare internal connectors](/assets/images/gotek-cardedge-adapter.jpg)

 ## Sourcing parts and finding help

-I tracked down a Dutch retro-hardware seller (gotek-retro.eu) who explicitly confirmed the card-edge adapter works on a PC1512 — a nice bit of luck.
+I tracked down a Dutch retro-hardware seller (gotek-retro.eu) who explicitly confirmed the card-edge adapter works on a PC1512, a nice bit of luck.
 I ordered a 5.25" Gotek unit with a built-in mounting bracket, OLED display, and rotary encoder, plus the card-edge adapter, and asked the seller to pre-set the drive-select jumper to DS1 before shipping, since I didn't want to mess with a jumper myself.

 For the hands-on side of the install, I also looked into local hackerspaces — Maakplek in Groningen and the Oldenburger Computer-Museum near Emden both turned out to be solid options for anyone wanting in-person help with a project like this.
+Ofcourse i wanted to it myself ;-)

 ## Cutting the bezel